enthought/traits/docs/source/traits_user_manual/advanced.rst

    The classes for the adapter, the origin, and the target protocols can be specified as strings, and are only loaded if they are required.

-* Cached adaptation

-   Adapters can be cached by the adaptee object instance.

 Note on terminology
 ```````````````````

-To avoid confusion, let's introduce two terms that we will use all the time:
+To avoid confusion, let's define two terms that we will use all the time:

 * We say that a class *provides* a protocol if it is a subclass of the
   protocol, or if it implements the protocol (if it is an interface)